 IT Innovation Challenges sets out to support innovation at Oxford.
 The scheme issues calls for innovative ideas that can be developed into digital projects that bring benefit to the University or enhance the staff or student experience at Oxford through digital means.
-Funding is available.

 Key dates and activities:

 This call is open to University staff* who have ideas for digital projects.
 Successful ideas will receive funding of up to £50,000.
 This round opens on MONDAY 26 FEBRUARY.

 As for the student round, the theme is the Intelligent Campus, but, as always, we also welcome other ideas for projects that bring benefit to the University, its staff and/or students through digital means.